intel/MigTD/readme.md

 # rust-migtd

-A rust version Migration TD.
+A rust version of Migration TD.

 Migration TD (MigTD) is used to evaluate potential migration sources and targets for adherence to the TD Migration Policy, then securely transfer a Migration Session Key from the source platform to the destination platform to migrate assets of a specific TD.